 Air quality in Hawkhurst

-Tunbridge Wells Borough Council (TWBC) has been undertaking air quality monitoring in Hawkhurst, as part of its statutory duties under the Environment Act 1995.
+Tunbridge Wells Borough Council has been undertaking air quality monitoring in Hawkhurst, as part of its statutory duties under the Environment Act 1995.

 This legislation requires all local authorities to review and assess the air quality within their area.
 The Act also sets limits, known as objectives, for a number of air pollutants and where these objectives are exceeded, the local authority must declare an Air Quality Management Area (AQMA).
 The local authority then needs to produce an Air Quality Action Plan (AQAP) describing the actions by which it intends to address the air quality issue.

 The pollutant of most concern for most local authorities is nitrogen dioxide (NO2).
 The legislation sets two objectives for NO2; a long term one and a short term one.
 The short term objective applies where people spend short periods of time, for example, outdoor areas such as busy shopping streets.
 Exceedances of the short-term objective are very rare.
 There are none in Hawkhurst or anywhere else in Tunbridge Wells.

 The long term objective is based on the average level of NO2 over a full year.
 This applies mainly at residential property.
 Exceedances of this objective are quite common, and several hundred AQMAs have been declared across the country where these exceedances have occurred.
 The Council monitored at the front of the Colonnade for many years, and pollution levels there were always well below the annual mean objective.
 When monitoring was established in Cranbrook Road, higher levels of NO2 were found.